 I wrote an articleon this for arguing the case for universal design in housing using the video as the basis for the discussion.

 The tool has four steps: individual wants and issues; opportunities for improvement in the home and lifestyle: different options for maximising the use and value of the home; and other choices such as moving, sharing, home modifications and home support.
-This well researched tool is easily adapted from this New Zealand model.

 Across the globe, advocates for universal design in housing find themselves faced with the same myths.
 And these myths prevail in spite of hard evidence.
 AgeUK and Habinteg have put together a fact sheet, Home Truths – rebutting the 10 myths about building accessible housing.
 They challenge the ideas that it is too costly, difficult or undesirable.
 And also why the solution is not in building more age-segregated developments.
 It will be interesting to see how the proposal to include accessible features in the Australian building code progresses through the Regulatory Impact Statement.